Get ready to pack your bags

-Student Organization travel plans must be discussed, outlined, and approved by the Division Dean and the Director of Student Life and Athletics well in advance of travel dates.
+Student Organization travel plans must be discussed, outlined, and approved by the Division Dean and the Director of Campus Life well in advance of travel dates (minimum of 2 weeks).
 Student Organizations are strongly encouraged to meet as a group to discuss participation requirements, individual and/or group travel costs, fundraising requirements, intended trip outcomes, and travel behavior expectations.

 Submitting the Travel Code of Conduct Form

 Prior to leaving on an approved trip, all students traveling with the group must read, agree to, and sign the Student Travel Participation Contract.
-Advisors must submit these forms along, with the insurance and emergency contact forms, to the Director of Student Life and Athletics before purchase orders are submitted for processing.
+Advisors must submit these forms along, with the insurance and emergency contact forms, to the Director of Campus Life before purchase orders are submitted for processing.

 Paying for your trip